Finite record sets of chip-firing games: Introduction

 \section{Introduction}

 The chip-firing game is a one-player game played on a graph.
 The vertices of the graph have multiple chips, the player chooses a vertex whose degree is equal to or less than the number of chips.
-Then, give chips to the vertices adjacent to the vertex by the number of edges between them.
+Then, the operation ``firing a vertex'' moves chips on the vertex to adjacent vertices along the edges (see \S \ref{sec:notation} for precise formulation).
 Repeat this operation until the number of chips at each vertex is less than the degree.

 There are various aspects of research on chip-firing games, see \cite{klivans} for details.
 As one of the techniques for studying chip-firing games, Bj\"orner, Lov\'asz and Shor constructed a formal language (a set of words) from chip-firing games \cite{bls}.
-By studying its formal language, they proved basic results on chip-firing games.
+By studying these formal language, they proved basic results on chip-firing games.

 The purpose of this paper is to examine the relationship between chip-firing games and formal languages in more detail.
 In particular, we aim to obtain the necessary and sufficient conditions for a given finite language to be obtained from chip-firing games.